 Decorating the Christmas tree and putting out Christmas decorations is one of my favorite Christmas traditions.
 Grab your kids and let them help you decorate the tree even if they put all of the ornaments too close together.
 You can fix the ornaments that are too close together when they aren’t around so that you don’t hurt their feelings.

 Schedule a Race During the Holidays

-Find a Christmas themed race to sign up for this year.
+Find a Christmas themed race, a great way to kick off the season with a new Christmas tradition, to sign up for this year.
 We suggest finding a fun run, 1 mile, 5k or even 10k race.
 Do schedule the race in advance so that you are able to find one that suits your families fitness level.
 With all the treats that your kid’s will consume between now and New Year’s eve, you will want to find activities to burn off their excessive energy.